Materials Science and Engineering

 Master of Science (non-thesis option)

 This program is a non-thesis degree requiring 30 credits at the graduate and/or advanced undergraduate level.
 The program specifies 12 credits of required graduate coursework in core MSE subjects and 2 credits of graduate seminar.
 The remaining 16 credits in the curricular program may be tailored to suit your interests, with up to 12 elective credits available from advanced departmental or non-departmental undergraduate coursework (3000 and 4000 level courses).
 It is possible that the course of study could be completed in two semesters.
-Information regarding tuition, fees, and estimated expenses can be found at http://www.mtu.edu/gradschool/admissions/financial/cost/.
-For the 2014-15 academic year, he cost of tuition and mandatory fees for a semester of study at 15 credits was $12,432 ($820.50 per credit hour plus $124 required university fee), plus any applicable laboratory fees for courses that include a laboratory component.
+Information regarding tuition, fees, and estimated expenses can be found using the Cost of Education Calendar.
+For the 2014-15 academic year, the cost of tuition and mandatory fees for a semester of study at 15 credits was $12,432 ($820.50 per credit hour plus $124 required university fee), plus any applicable laboratory fees for courses that include a laboratory component.
 Although there are no scholarship or assistantship opportunities from the MSE department for the non-thesis MS program, students doing well in the program could be considered as possible candidates for department funded PhD research positions.

 Students who have received GTA or GRA funding from the MSE department are specifically not eligible for the non-thesis MS program or degree.

 Although you are admitted to a non-thesis program, Michigan Technological University manages an active internship/cooperative education program.
 Such programs can provide real world work experience, academic credit (co-op), and a stipend.
 The internship/cooperative education positions generally require an interview process.
 Laboratory experience and academic credit may also be gained by working with graduate faculty on a research project.
 Up to 6 credits of co-op or project research can be counted towards the non-thesis MS degree.